-When you rush, you don’t give the polisher enough time to correct the defects on the paint.
+When you rush, you don’t give the polisher enough time to correct the defects in the paint.
 You may think that you’ll get the job done quicker, but it’s not the truth.

 Go slowly.
 That way, you’ll give the polish and the pad enough time to cut the paint, remove all defects, and bring back the paint’s original shine and gloss.

-However, make sure to constantly moving the polisher, that way you won’t create a hotspot and damage the paint.
+However, make sure to move the polisher constantly.
+That way, you won’t create a hotspot and damage the paint.

 6. Don’t Use Too Much Pressure On The Polisher

-I see too many people pressing the polisher like crazy, thinking they’ll get the job done quicker or better.
+I see too many people pressing the polisher wildly, thinking they’ll get the job done quicker or better.
 In reality, you’ll just cause additional damage to the paint.

-To fix paint imperfections, you need to choose the suitable pads and the polishes (or compounds), not the pressure.
+To fix paint imperfections, you need to choose suitable pads and polishes (or compounds), not the pressure.

 Only around 10-12 pounds of pressure is enough.
 Most machine polishers weigh about 5-7 pounds, so you only need to add approximately 5-7 pounds of pressure.
 Mostly, that’s the weight of your arm.

 The great advice I’ve seen on the internet is to practice your pressure on a scale.
 Put the polisher on a scale, and press it until 10-12 pounds show on the scale.
 Repeat that more times.
 Try with your eyes closed until you get used to that amount of pressure used.